BarbaraCristinaNunes/final-project/README.md

 * subproject_id => <b>It can be empty!</b>

 * collection_id => We are considering that the laboratory already has a collection.
-So the teacher should be able to link phisical collection with virtual collection. <b>This field can be empty</b> because a laboratory also can not have a phisical collection.
+So the teacher should be able to link phisical collection with virtual collection. <b>This column can be empty</b> because a laboratory also can not have a phisical collection.

 * field_id => During field work seraches give id to plants where they are work, so they can identify them and work with these plants over time.
-So we created this column to receive this data. <b>This field can be empty</b> because sometime it doesn't applicable to plants in phisical collection because they can't have this information.
+So we created this column to receive this data. <b>This column can be empty</b> because sometime it doesn't applicable to plants in phisical collection because they can't have this information.

 * collector_name => Who collected this sampple. <b>It can not be empty</b>